 This book assesses the impact of these policies, the role of capital in the form of transnational corporations and foreign direct investment.
 The revival of trade unions and growth of new social movements are also explored as they challenge Poland's new capitalism.

-Jane Hardy is a Professor of Political Economy at the University of Hertfordshire.
+Jane Hardy was Professor of Political Economy at the University of Hertfordshire.
 She is now an independent writer and researcher.
 Hardy has published widely on the restructuring of the Polish economy, including her book Poland's New Capitalism (Pluto, 2009).
-She is a member of the Editorial Board of the International Socialism Journal.
+She is a member of the Editorial Board of International Socialism.

 1. Introduction: Poland's New Capitalism

 2. Crisis, Revolt, Reform And Repression: Poland 1945 To 1990

 3. The Leap To Global Capitalism: 1990 Onwards

 4. 'Not Just An Inside Job': Constructing Consent For Neoliberalism

 5. Catching Up Or Lagging Behind?
 Poland In The Global Division Of Labour

 7. Every Day Life Under Neoliberalism: Work And Welfare